Eason0729/live2d-pixi-template/readme.md

 ## Cubism

 Cubism is the name of Live2D SDK.
 In here we need web SDK.
 So far there is mainly three version 2.1, 3 and 4.
-This project only support version 3 and 4.
+This project only test under version 3 and 4.
 In order to run wallpaper smoothly, you will need to download web SDK yourself.

 - Cubism 4(or 3)